 Passenger traffic hit the ten million mark within the 1990’s and continuing to grow at an outstanding rate, reaching over thirty five million in 2007.

 The South and North Terminals opened as Gatwick established itself as Britain’s second busiest flying field and a world player.
 Despite the robust opposition from residents and environmentalists, expanding Gatwick Airport even more is still being considered: from building a third terminal to a second runway to the South of the existing one, allowing the airport to handle more passengers than Heathrow does right now.

 London Gatwick Airport continues to be the UK’s second largest airport carrying over 43 million passengers every year.
-In 2014, it became the first commercial airport to handle more than 900 aircraft movements with just one runway and it has retained that title since!
+In 2016, it became the first commercial airport to handle more than 900 aircraft movements with just one runway and it has retained that title since!